BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 - Modules: Array of individual module file paths, default value `[]`
 - DependencyPath: Path to the folder containing all binary (dll) dependencies (is created if not exist), default value see above
 - ConfigurationPath: Path to the folder containing all module and per-server module configuration files (is created if not exist), default value see above
+- LogLevel: Logging level, default value `None`
+- WarningThreshold: Time in milliseconds after which a warning is logged if a server method on a module takes too long, default value `250`

 Module and per-server module configurations are located in the configurations subdirectory, if you have not changed the path.